-When it comes to making homemade chicken noodle soup, I’m an old pro.
+Homemade chicken noodle soup might sound like a hard topic.
+But it’s actually so easy to make; trust me, I’m an old pro.
+I’ve been making some version of this noodle soup recipe for over 35 years!
 I have my mom to thank for that, who had me helping her make pots of soup from the tender age of 3.

 - A million times more delicious than any store bought chicken noodle soup.
 Period!

-- Hearty and satisfying… this soul-warming soup can easily be a full meal.
-Especially when served with bread, garlic knots, or a simple salad.
+- Hearty and satisfying… this soul-warming chicken noodle soup can easily be a full meal.
+Especially when served with some bread, garlic knots, or a simple salad.

 - Skip cooking a whole chicken and roast chicken breasts instead!
 This is much easier and adds so much flavor to the chicken and broth.
 Chicken thighs would also work.